dimichgh/marko-for-stream/README.md

 for-stream
 ==============

-A marko 4.0 component that renders async content coming from a readable stream which can be a string or object.
+A marko 4.0 component that renders async content coming from a readable stream which can be a string or an object.

 ### Installation